naruminho/easyGraph/README.md

-# easyGraph - A python library for easy plot graph networks
+# easyGraph - A python library for plot graph networks